Treatment planning is one of the most important phases of your treatment. This holds true even though your treatment has not yet begun.

 - You will even receive a leaflet that will assist you in comparing our services to other practices.
 You may fill in the attached questionnaire to help in choosing the best dental practice for your needs

 We want to ensure we provide you with the most comprehensive and detailed treatment plan.
 Due to this reason, we very rarely prepare the treatment plans on site on the day we meet with you.
-We apologise if this causes any inconvenience, but on many occasions your x-ray or treatment plan must be seen by a specialist.
+We apologize if this causes any inconvenience, but on many occasions your x-ray or treatment plan must be seen by a dedicated dentist with special interest in a particular dental field.
 In other cases we may want to seek two independent sources of advice on the same dental condition.
 Thus it may take up to 5-7 days before we can release your treatment plan to you.
 However you can be assured that your treatment plan has been carefully reviewed and evaluated before you receive it.
 This should provide you with peace of mind that your plan is tailored specifically for you and your dental health.

 How important is 3D planning?